Imago-Dei2024/rethink-ui-components/README.md

 ## Acknowledgments

-- Font Awesome for the icons
+- React for the component framework
-- Google Fonts for the typography
+- Framer Motion for animations
-- Developed for ReThink Mental Health
+- Material Icons for the icon set